LanikSJ/slack-dark-mode/README.md

 Since snap is a 'read-only' file system, we have to mount the changes.\
 The script automatically insert a new crontab so it will persist through reboots.\
 Since the way SNAPS work are different, we can easily revert to light mode as well with the script.\
-Note: This script will automatically kill slack when the `-u` flag is not used to ensure the mount is not busy.
+Note: This script will automatically kill Slack when the `-u` flag is not used to ensure the mount is not busy.

 ```bash
 $ ./snap-slack-dark-mode.sh